How to build a strong team that makes great products? The answer might be simple: by hiring people who know their work.

 One of David’s personal HR secrets is to hire people that were in professional sports or play sports now.
 They are used to the competition and they know that even if you lose, this doesn’t mean you cannot win next time.

 These are the 5 qualities David considers the most important in candidates.
 But what do you need to do to hire people who have these qualities?
-How can companies find such candidates and how to arrange the interview for them?
+How can companies find such candidates and how to arrange an interview for them?

 Let’s assume you have 20-25 candidates to interview and you need to pick 5 of them that would go into your shortlist.
 Here’s how David solves this problem.